Last updated on December 27, 2022

 The Koh-i-Noor and the British Crown

 In 1813 the Koh-i-Noor returned to India and came into possession of Sikh ruler Ranjit Singh.
 The ruler had the ultimate affection for diamonds.
 They were not just beautiful gemstones to him but the symbol of prestige and power.
 If the British could own the jewel of India and the country itself, it would symbolize their power and superiority.
 It was a diamond worth fighting for.
 That is why when they learned of Ranjit Singh’s death in 1839 and the plan to give his jewellery collection to a sect of Hindu priests, the British took steps to get the diamond.

-The D colour, Type IIa gemstone was displayed at the 1851 Great Exposition in London to show to the public how simple it was.
-Many people could not believe it was so valuable and compared it to a piece of common glass.
+The D colour, Type IIa gemstone was displayed at the 1851 Great Exposition in London to show the public how simple it was.
+Many people could not believe it was so valuable and compared it to a piece of glass.
 Disappointed with such feedback, Prince Albert, Queen Victoria’s husband, had the stone recut and polished to make it more brilliant.
 The process reduced the size of the jewel by half.

 The Curse of the Koh-i-Noor Diamond

-The myths and the mystery surrounding the Koh-i-Noor diamond are quite controversial.
-According to folklore, he who owns the Koh-i-Noor diamond will own the world but will also know many misfortunes.
-Only God or woman can wear it impunity.
+The myths and the mystery surrounding the Koh-i-Noor Diamond are quite controversial.
+According to folklore, he who owns the Koh-i-Noor will own the world but will also know many misfortunes.
+Only God or woman can wear it with impunity.

 The UK has retained ownership of the diamond, regardless of calls for its return.
 Being one of the largest diamonds in the world and weighing 105.6 carats, the gem is set as one of the jewels within a British monarchy crown and is kept at the Tower of London Jewel House.